-In line with the Government's strategy for health, safety & wellbeing the University will ensure that health and safety is not used as a false excuse for not employing persons on grounds of disability or ill-health.
+In line with the Government's strategy for revitalising health and safety, the University will ensure that health and safety is not used as a false excuse for not employing persons on grounds of disability or ill-health.
 This applies prior to employment and during employment.
 This will be achieved by the following controls:

-- Risk assessments identifying potential health risks. - Job specific pre-employment health checks. - Return to work interviews and monitoring. - Job task engineering and Facilities design controls. - Ongoing health counselling and health monitoring.
+- Risk assessments identifying potential health risks. - Job specific pre-employment health checks. - Return to work interviews and monitoring. - Job task engineering and estates design controls. - Ongoing health counselling and health monitoring.